sebv/node-wd-zombie/README.markdown

 wd headless twin.

-wd-zombie is an re-implementation of the [wd](https://github.com/admc/wd)interface using [zombie](https://github.com/assaf/zombie).
+wd-zombie is an re-implementation of the [wd](https://github.com/admc/wd) interface using [zombie](https://github.com/assaf/zombie).

 ## doc